Chiral Analysis of the Nucleon Mass and Sigma Commutator: Introduction

 Second, having established the efficacy of the various formulations considered, we use them to tackle the highly topical question of the pion-nucleon sigma commutator.

 The structure of this paper is as follows.
-In section~\ref{sec:theory} we outline the theoretical framework, including a discussion of the non-analytic behavior required by chiral symmetry, as well as the finite volume corrections to the lattice QCD results.
+In Sec.~\ref{sec:theory} we outline the theoretical framework, including a discussion of the nonanalytic behavior required by chiral symmetry, as well as the finite-volume corrections to the lattice QCD results.
 The degree of compatibility of the various schemes considered is investigated in Sec.~\ref{sec:HBvR} over a large range of $m_\pi^2$ using data generated by the PACS-CS collaboration~\cite{PACSCSdata}.
 Results are also presented for the other members of the nucleon octet.
-In section~\ref{sec:analysisCLSdata} we analyze the latest data from the CLS collaboration~\cite{Ottnad:2022axz} and compare the extracted low-energy coefficients with contemporary analyses.
+In Sec.~\ref{sec:analysisCLSdata} we analyze the latest lattice QCD results from the CLS collaboration~\cite{Ottnad:2022axz} and compare the extracted low-energy constants (LECs) with contemporary analyses.
 This naturally leads to a study of the pion-nucleon sigma commutator, $\sigma_{\pi N}$.
-In section~\ref{sec:compar of LECs and sigma} we summarize our key findings and make some concluding remarks.
+In Sec.~\ref{sec:compar of LECs and sigma} and \ref{sec:conclusion} we summarize our key findings and make some concluding remarks.